 Introduction

 From Archimedes terrorizing the good folk of ancient Syracuse to Newton watching apples fall during a medieval plague, science has always progressed one ‘Eureka!’ at a time.
 Romantic as these anecdotes may be, for mathematics, we can hardly look to Mother Nature for providing us the key insight to our proofs.
+Therefore, we must develop principled approaches and techniques to solve new and unseen problems.
+Here is the good part:

 Most unsolved problems we encounter are already related to some existing problem we know about.